The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Logical Tameness

-It is routine to check that $g$ is an ordered group isomorphism from $\la \text{Domain}(f), a\ra$ to $\la \text{Image}(f), b\ra$ where these have the obvious meaning.
-Using Lemma \ref{basicpropertiesQ}(3), we get that Clearly, $g$ properly extends $f$, so the desired conclusion follows.
-The proof for $T_{1, \qq}$ is the same but without the verification that the ordering is preserved.
-The situation for $T_{1, \zz}$ is slightly different as $H$ is not divisible.
-However, $pa$ is in $pG = U^G_{p, 1}$, and so $f(pa)$ is in $ U^H_{p, 1} = pH$.
+Clearly, $g$ properly extends $f$, so the desired conclusion follows.
+The proof for $\TSFQ$ is the same but without the verification that the ordering is preserved.
+The situation for $\TSFZ$ is slightly different as $H$ is not divisible.
+However, for all primes $p'$, $p'a$ is in $p'G = U^G_{p', 1}$, and so $f(p'a)$ is in $ U^H_{p', 1} = p'H$.
 The proof proceeds similarly using \ref{basicpropertiesZ}(4-6).